Unleash Your Inner Child

-These are the musings of an ecological artist currently undertaking ‘Bringing it Home’, a year long course in nature connection and cultural repair.
-Based on the 8 shields model, by Jon Young, this course follows the seasons as it moves around the different points on the compass.
+These are the musings of an ecological artist.
+Reflections on her experience and nature connection practices offered during ‘Bringing it Home’, a year long course year in nature connection and cultural repair.
+Based on the 8 shields model by Jon Young this course follows the seasons as it moves around the different points on the compass (or wheel).
 It explores nature connection and how we can create deep loving relationships with the natural world.

 This is the first instalment, representing the time between Spring and Summer.